LeanHer94/chatbot.js/README.md

 * npm i to install dependencies

 ### ------ To Generate SQL Databse Schema -------
-* Execute Database Script
+* Execute Database Script found on chatbot.api.js

 ### ------ To Start API ------
 * npm run dev
-* F5 to attach vs code debugger to process
+* F5 to attach vs code debugger to nodemon process
 * port 3000

 ### ------ To Start Bot -----
 * npm run dev
-* F5 to attach vs code debugger to process
+* F5 to attach vs code debugger to nodemon process
 * port 3120

 ### ------ To Talk with the bot ----